Robert F. Mullen, PhD

 Our tendency to unjustifiably blame ourselves for our social anxiety disorder leads to internal control fallacies.
 Had we moderated our adolescent behavior, we claim, we could have prevented the onset.
 This leads us to believe we have control over other things we bear no responsibility for.
 “It’s my fault she’s unhappy.”
 “He drinks because I ignored him.”
 The belief we have let everyone down wreaks havoc on our emotional well-being and our sense of competence.

 These control fallacies inform us we are not assigning blame in the appropriate ways.
 We need to stop taking responsibility for problems we do not create and assume responsibility for our actions.
 That is only logical.
 Unfortunately, SAD subsists on our irrational thoughts and behaviors.
-Those of us living with social anxiety frequently use cognitive distortions because we feel trapped in its vicious circle, restricted from living a normal life.
 A fundamental component of recovery is learning how to identify our cognitive distortions and devise rational responses.

 * * *